Hexafuchs/sharkey-crawler/README.md

 )
 ```

-Checkout the docstring for more usage information.
+Checkout the docstring or the [docs](https://hexafuchs.github.io/sharkey-crawler/) for more usage information.

 ## Testing